uzoway/neon_landing_page/README.md

-**Landing page created using HTML and CSS, inspired by EASY TUTORIALS on youtube**
+**Responsive landing page created using HTML and CSS, inspired by EASY TUTORIALS on youtube**